mkubaczyk/helmsman/docs/deployment_strategies.md

 Often, you would have multiple apps developed in separate source code repositories but you would like to test their deployment in the same cluster/namespace.
 In that case, Helmsman can be used [as part of your CI pipeline](how_to/deployments/ci.md) as described in the diagram below:

-> as of v1.1.0 , you can use the `ns-override`flag to force helmsman to deploy/move all apps into a given namespace.
+> You can use the `ns-override` flag to force helmsman to deploy/move all apps into a given namespace.
 For example, you could use this flag in a CI job that gets triggered on commits to the dev branch to deploy all apps into the `staging` namespace.

 ![multi-DSF](images/multi-DSF.png)